The Fine Print

 B. The Registrant typically bills for its financial planning services either monthly, quarterly, semi-annual or annual in advance.
 However, clients may elect to have the Registrant’s advisory fees deducted from their custodial account, or charged to their credit card.
+For monthly credit card payments, Facet may charge the client an administrative fee to cover the expense of establishing and maintaining the payment program.
 Both Registrant’s Investment Advisory Agreement and the custodial/clearing agreement may authorize the custodian to debit the account for the amount of the Registrant’s advisory fee and to directly remit that management fee to the Registrant in compliance with regulatory procedures.
 To the extent that the client elects to have the Registrant’s investment management fee charged to their credit card, the Registrant shall use a third party service that provides this form of bill pay service for its client.

 C. As discussed below, unless the client directs otherwise or an individual client’s circumstances require, the Registrant shall generally recommend a custodian such as TD Ameritrade, Charles Schwab, Fidelity as the custodian for client investment management assets.
 Custodians typically charge brokerage commissions and/or transaction fees for effecting certain securities transactions (i.e. transaction fees are charged for certain no-load mutual funds, commissions are charged for individual equity and fixed income securities transactions).
 In addition to Registrant’s investment management fee, brokerage commissions and/or transaction fees, clients will also incur, relative to all mutual fund and exchange traded fund purchases, charges imposed at the fund level (e.g. management fees and other fund expenses).